Available 24/7833-236-8253

 Traction Law Group helps break that silence.
 Our firm is known for holding funeral homes and related businesses accountable for negligence and misconduct, and we are dedicating resources to protecting the brave insiders who help uncover systemic fraud.

-Your Integrity Can Be Rewarded (The False Claims Act)
+Your Integrity Can Be Rewarded Under the False Claims Act

 Under the Federal False Claims Act (and various state laws), private citizens who report fraud against the government may file a Qui Tam lawsuit on the government’s behalf.
-You can read more in the DOJ’s False Claims Act Primer and its main False Claims Act page.
-If the case is successful and funds are recovered, eligible whistleblowers (also called “relators”) may receive a percentage of the amount recovered, typically between 15% and 30%, as described in those resources.
+If the case is successful and funds are recovered, eligible whistleblowers (also called “relators”) may receive a percentage of the amount recovered, typically between 15% and 30%.

 In the deathcare industry, where government-related fraud can reach substantial amounts, this award structure is designed to compensate you for the professional risk you take by coming forward.

-We represent Funeral Directors, Embalmers, Cemetery Sextons, Sales Counselors, and Administrators who have evidence of serious, high-dollar fraud and misconduct, including:
+We represent Funeral Directors, Embalmers, Cemetery Sextons, Sales Counselors, and Administrators who have evidence of serious, high-dollar fraud and misconduct.

 1. Government Healthcare & Benefit Fraud